dcnetio/dcchain/README.md

-Implementation of a DC Protocol node with substrate.
+Implementation of a DC Protocol node with substrate.Provide consensus services for DC network, including user account consensus, storage node consensus, and consensus related to storage files.

 ## License